-How to apply the tool to obtain clutter rating to be applied to your assessment

-See Appendix 1 for guidance on questions which could be used during an assessment
+To apply the tool and obtain the clutter rating for your assessment, please refer to Appendix 1 for guidance on the questions that may be useful during your assessment.

+Property Structure Services and Garden Area

-1. Property structure services and garden area Assess the access to all entrances and exits for the property.
+- Assess the access to all entrances and exits for the property.
 (Note impact on any communal entrances & exits).
-Include access to roof space.
-Can the occupant escape from all rooms in the event of a fire or other emergency?
-Is there a clear plan of what to do in the event of a fire or other emergency and does everyone in the home know it?
+Include access to roof space. - Can the occupant escape from all rooms in the event of a fire or other emergency? - Is there a clear plan of what to do in the event of a fire or other emergency and does everyone in the home know it?

 Does the property have a working smoke-alarm?
 Carry out a cursory visual assessment of the condition of the services within the property e.g. plumbing, electrics, gas, air conditioning, heating; this will help inform your next course of action.
-Are essential services connected?Assess the garden: size, access and condition.
-2. Household Functions □ Assess the current functionality of the rooms and the safety for their proposed use. e.g. can the kitchen be safely used for cooking, can the occupier(s) properly use the bathroom/WC or does the level of clutter within the room prevent their normal use. □ Select the appropriate rating on the clutter scale. □ Please estimate the % of floor space covered by clutter □ Please estimate the height of the clutter in each room 3.
-Health and Safety Assess the level of sanitation in the property.
-Are the floors clean and are readily cleansed?
+Are essential services connected?
+Assess the garden: size, access and condition.
+Household Functions Assess the current functionality of the rooms and the safety for their proposed use. e.g. can the kitchen be safely used for cooking, can the occupier(s) properly use the bathroom/ WC or does the level of clutter within the room prevent their normal use.
+Select the appropriate rating on the clutter scale.
+Please estimate the % of floor space covered by clutter Please estimate the height of the clutter in each room Health and Assess the level of sanitation in the property.
+Safety Are the floors clean and are readily cleansed?
 Are the work surfaces clean?
-Are you aware of any odours in the property?
-Is there rotting food?
+Are your surfaces of any adopted in the property?
+Are you aware of any odours in the property?Is there rotting food?
 Does the resident use candles, portable electric or gas heaters?
 Did you witness a higher than expected number of flies and other insects?
 Are household members struggling with personal care?
 Is there random or chaotic writing on the walls on the property?
 Are there unreasonable amounts of medication collected?
 (Prescribed or over the counter?)
-Is there evidence of illegal drug use?
-Is the resident aware of any fire risk associated to the clutter in the property?
+Is there evidence of illegal drug use?Is the resident aware of any fire risk associated to the clutter in the property?
 Is there faecal matter, urine or other body fluids visible within the property?

-4. Safeguard of Children & Family members □ Do any rooms rate 7 or above on the clutter rating scale? □ Does the household contain young people or children?
-5. Animals and Pests Are the any pets at the property?
+Safeguard of Children & Family Members Do any rooms rate 7 or above on the clutter rating scale?
+Does the household contain young people or children?
+Animals and Pests Are the any pets at the property?
+Are the any pets at the property?
 Are the pets well cared for; are you concerned about their health?
 Is there evidence of any infestation? e.g. bed bugs, cockroaches, fleas, rats, mice, etc. Are animals being hoarded at the property?
 If so, are they healthy and being well looked after.
 Are outside areas seen by the resident as a wildlife area?
 Does the resident leave food out in their garden to feed foxes other animals.
-6. Personal health and safety Following your assessment, do you recommend the use of Personal Protective Equipment (PPE) at future visits?
+Personal Health and Safety Following your assessment, do you recommend the use of Personal Protective Equipment (PPE) at future visits?
 Please detail.

 Following your assessment do you recommend the resident is visited in pairs or with the Police?
 Please detail.

-4. Clutter/ Hygiene rating framework
+4. Clutter/ Hygiene Rating Framework